Aj163/Heterogeneous-Parallel-Computing/README.md

 # Heterogeneous-Parallel-Computing
-This repository contains CUDA files which make use of Heterogeneous Parallel Computing
+This repository contains CUDA files which make use of Heterogeneous Parallel Computing on NVIDIA GPUs

 To compile: